 There’s a reason meditation and mindfulness has become so popular in recent times.
 It’s the ideal way to bring more calm and peace into your life, and you don’t need a lot of time to be able to use this technique.

 Alternatively, grab your headphones and enjoy a guided meditation specifically for calming the nervous system.
 In just a few minutes, your breathing should return to normal and your heart rate should slow down.
+We have plenty on our free app!

 7. Start Laughing